 In this series of 1989 interviews with the Goths, Cureheads, and Pyschobillies of Grafton street, Dublin, many boldly dressed kids are stopped and asked about their fashion sense and taste in music.
 Some of the people interviewed had strong opinions about being called a goth, and rejected the label.
 One girl, dressed in all black with cat-eye makeup, says that other people call her a goth but that's not how she sees herself.
 Everyone in the interview looks awesome, and has an originality to their style despite being seen as part of the same subculture.

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-If you're trying to better yourself, finding out where to start can feel challenging.
-But having a mentor can be incredibly helpful, especially if you want to advance in your career or… READ THE REST
+TL;DR: These wireless earbuds pair with a… READ THE REST

 We thank our sponsor for making this content possible; it is not written by the editorial staff nor does it necessarily reflect its views.
-You've got quite the arsenal of gizmos and gadgets these days.
-So whether it's an extra-large monitor, your phone, or a smart home speaker, you've got a lot of stuff on your desktop.… READ THE REST
+TL;DR: The Sonos Era 300 speaker… READ THE REST